-Clark, Carol, Nancy Mowll Mathews, and Gwendolyn Owens.
+Clark, Carol, Nancy Mowll Matthews, and Gwendolyn Owens.
 Maurice Brazil Prendergast and Charles Prendergast: A Catalogue Raisonné.
-Williamstown, Massachusetts: Williams College Museum of Art, 1990.
+Williamstown, MA, 1990.

 Wattenmaker, Richard J. Maurice Prendergast.
 New York, 1994.